baihuibo/open-wc/docs/blog/the-all-new-open-web-components/index.md

 We are now using [changesets](https://github.com/atlassian/changesets) to gives us more control about what gets released and how.
 With [github actions](https://github.com/features/actions) we run our tests on multiple node versions (12 & 14) and windows at the same time so we can make sure our tools don't break.

-Additionally our web testing is now performed by [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) which runs all web tests in all evergreen browsers within a github action.
+Additionally our web testing is now performed by [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) which runs web tests in all evergreen browsers within a github action.

 ## Return focus to Web Components

-With all those general web development packages moved to modern web and all those legacy packages move out of the repo we can bring our focus back to purely web components.
+With all those general web development packages moved to [Modern Web](https://modern-web.dev) and all those legacy packages move out of the repo we can bring our focus back to web components.

-You will see more web component-specific guides and tools coming up.
+You will see more web component specific guides and tools coming up.

 One of those is our just recently released [eslint-plugin-lit-a11y](../../docs/linting/eslint-plugin-lit-a11y/overview.md).
+It features more then 20 rules that will help you write more accessible lit-html templates.

 ## Joining Modern Web

 This now also makes it more apparent that we are part of the [Modern Web Family](https://modern-web.dev/discover/about/).

-So be sure to follow us on [Twitter](https://twitter.com/modern_web_dev) and if you like what you see please consider sponsoring the project on [Open Collective](https://opencollective.com/modern-web).
+So be sure to follow Modern Web on [Twitter](https://twitter.com/modern_web_dev) and if you like what you see please consider sponsoring the project on [Open Collective](https://opencollective.com/modern-web).

 Written with ♥️ by the Open Web Components Core Team